particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 ## Connectivity Layers

-Multiple connectivity layers must be operating successfully for a given device to be able to successfully communicate with the cloud.
+Multiple connectivity layers must be operating successfully for a given device to be able to successfully communicate with the Particle Cloud.
 Note that the relevant connectivity layers vary based on the type of device (i.e.
 Wi-Fi vs. Cellular).